FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metadata/data_generator/datagenerator.md

 Human-readable name of the entity that is generating the data.

 The DataGenerator MUST be provided in the metadata.
-DataGenerator MUST be of type String and MUST NOT contain null values.
+DataGenerator MUST be of type String and MUST NOT be null.
 The DataGenerator SHOULD be easily associated with the provider who generated the FOCUS dataset.

 ## Metadata ID